jootten/A2C_Lunar_Lander/report.md

 This formula holds under the assumptions that the state distribution $s \sim d_{\pi_{\theta}}$ and the action distribution $a \sim \pi_{\theta}$ follow the policy $\pi_{\theta}$ (on-policy learning).
 The action-state value function acts as an incentive for the direction of the policy update and can be replaced by various terms, e.g. the advantage function $A_t$.

 An algorithm that makes use of the policy gradient theorem is the actor-critic method.
 The critic updates the parameters $w$ of a value function and the actor updates the parameters $\theta$ of a policy according to the incentive of the critic.
 An extension of it is the synchronous advantage actor-critic method (A2C).
 Here multiple actors are running in parallel.
 A coordinator waits until each agent is finished with acting in an environment in a specified number of discrete timesteps (synchronous).
 The received rewards are used to compute the cumulative discounted return $G_t$ for each agent at each timestep.
-No we can get an estimate of the advantage $A_t$, that is used as incentive for the update of the policy: $A^w_t = G_t - V^w_t$.
+Now we can get an estimate of the advantage $A_t$, that is used as an incentive for the update of the policy: $A^w_t = G_t - V^w_t$.
 The gradients get accumulated w.r.t. the parameters $w$ of the value function and $\theta$ of the policy:
 $$
 \begin{aligned}
 d\theta &= d\theta + A_w\nabla_\theta \ln{\pi_{\theta}} \\
 dw &= dw + \nabla_w(G - V_w)^2
 \end{aligned}
 $$
 These gradients are used to update the parameters of the value function and the policy.
-After that all actors start with the same parameters.
+After that, all actors start with the same parameters.
 This algorithm is a variation of the original asynchronous actor-critic method ([A3C][A3C]), where each actor and critic updates the global parameters independently, which leads to actors and critics with different parameters.

 Sources used:
  * [the A3C paper][A3C]